GoldenholzLab/SSAML/README.md

 This is a runner script that will submit a sequence of commands.
 If using a supercomputer, this script will submit multiple jobs.
 You will need to edit this script to submit the jobs that are relevant for your task.
 For example, if you want to use a supercomputer, change use_supercomputer to 1.
-It is set to 0 by default (ie no supercompyer)
+It is set to 0 by default (ie. no supercomputer).

 2. run_power.sh